botaoye/OSTrack/README.md

 ## News
 **[Dec.
 12, 2022]**
-- OSTrack is now avaliable in [Modelscope](https://modelscope.cn/models/damo/cv_vitb_video-single-object-tracking_ostrack/summary), where you can run demo videos online and conveniently integrate OSTrack into your code.
+- OSTrack is now available in [Modelscope](https://modelscope.cn/models/damo/cv_vitb_video-single-object-tracking_ostrack/summary), where you can run demo videos online and conveniently integrate OSTrack into your code.

 **[Oct.
 28, 2022]**
 - :trophy: We are the winners of VOT-2022 STb(box GT) & RTb challenges.